Clovis I: Chronology

 The sole source for the early Frankish period is Gregory of Tours, who wrote around the year 590.
 His chronology for the reign of Clovis is almost certainly fabricated, often contradicting itself and other sources.
-Gregory often divides Clovis' life in spans of 5 years: he became king at age 15, defeated Syagrius in the 5th year of his reign, defeated the Alamanni in his 15th year, defeated the Visigoths in his 25th year, and died at the age of 45, in the 5th year after his victory at Vouillé, having reigned 30 years.
+Gregory often divides Clovis's life in spans of 5 years: he became king at age 15, defeated Syagrius in the 5th year of his reign, defeated the Alamanni in his 15th year, defeated the Visigoths in his 25th year, and died at the age of 45, in the 5th year after his victory at Vouillé, having reigned 30 years.
 The exact date on which Clovis became "king of all Franks" is not known, but it happened sometime after the Battle of Vouillé, which is securely dated to 507.
 After this battle, Clovis made Paris his capital, converted to Catholicism, and orchestrated the murders of Frankish kings Sigobert and Ragnachar, uniting all Franks under his rule.
-Clovis' baptism, traditionally dated to December 496 on the account of Gregory, is now believed to have taken place in December 508 according to Clovis' correspondence with the then Bishop of Vienne, Avitus of Vienne, which also indicates that he leaned toward Arianism before converting to Catholicism rather than paganism.
+Clovis's baptism, traditionally dated to December 496 on the account of Gregory, is now believed to have taken place in December 508 according to Clovis's correspondence with the then Bishop of Vienne, Avitus of Vienne, which also indicates that he leaned toward Arianism before converting to Catholicism rather than paganism.
 The election of Paris as capital must have also happened around 508.
 Given that the hostilities between Ragnachar and Clovis began after his conversion, it can be inferred that their confrontation took place shortly after, in 509.

 Clovis I is traditionally said to have died on 27 November 511.
 The day is found in one medieval calendar and two missals now in the Library of the Abbey of Saint Genevieve (which was founded by Clovis).
 However, two obituaries in the abbeys of Saint Genevieve and Saint Denis date his death to 29 November and 3 January, respectively.
 The latter date may be a confusion with the feast of Genevieve, which also falls on 3 January.
 Gregory of Tours states that Clovis died on the fifth year after the Battle of Vouillé, which gives 511 using inclusive counting.
 However, he also states that he died on the 11th year of the episcopate of Licinius of Tours (AD 518) and on the 112th year after the death of Martin of Tours (AD 508).
-The Liber Pontificalis records that Clovis' crown was sent to Pope Hormisdas (514–523), which could imply a later date.
+The Liber Pontificalis records that Clovis's crown was sent to Pope Hormisdas (514–523), which could imply a later date.
 Clovis is last attested in an official document dated to 11 July 511, on the First Council of Orléans, and it is generally accepted that he died shortly after.